abilandz/Bash_Starterkit/Tutorial.md

 alias lx='ssh -Y abilandz@lxplus.cern.ch'
 Var=44
 ```
-Save changes in ```~/.bashrc``` and exit **nano** by pressing ```CTRL+x```.
+Save changes in ```~/.bashrc``` and exit **nano** by pressing ```CTRL+x``` and choose 'Yes' .
 Now each time when you open a new terminal, the alias 'lx' and variable 'Var' will be automatically set by **Bash**.
-In this way, you can change the default environment settings, and re-use those changes in any future terminal session.
-In this way you can also preserve the definitions of **Bash** functions, command paths, etc. -
+In this way, you can change the default environment settings, and re-use those changes in any new terminal session in the future.
+In this way you can also preserve the definitions of **Bash** functions, command paths, etc. We will see in the next section how the user-defined settings can be add to ```~/.bashrc``` in a more elegant and safer way.

 ### 4. Your first **Bash** script <a name="first_script"></a>

-Now that we know few basic commands and how to write and edit files, we can start writing our first **Bash** scripts.
+Now that we know a few basic commands and how to write and edit files, we can start writing our first **Bash** scripts.
 Script is a code snippet for interpreted or scripting language, that is typically executed line-by-line.
 At the very least, this saves the effort of retyping that particular sequence of commands each time it is invoked.
 Typically scripts are used to automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
 A scripting language is a programming language that supports scripts, so clearly **Bash** fits in this category.

 Let us now write your first **Bash** script!
 For instance, you can type in the terminal: